 Funding is occasionally available from individual faculty research grants and funded projects (Graduate Student Researcher) for which an applicant's background and training may be considered suitable for bringing technical experience to the project.
 All attempts will be made to find funding for applicants who request funding support at the time of application submission (a number of applicants do not request funding because they have procured support from another institution or organization).

-Not all of those accepted into the Pittsburgh Biomedical Informatics Training Program can be offered financial support.
+Not all of those accepted into the Biomedical Informatics Training Program, University of Pittsburgh School of Medicine can be offered financial support.
 Presently about half of our trainees receive funding from the Training Program and half are “self-funded.”
 For those needing information on the costs of self-funding, please refer to the University of Pittsburgh website for tuition rates and fees.
-Look under the School of Medicine Graduate School costs (in 2016, a tuition rate of $25,226/year for Pennsylvania residents, and $40,036/year for Out-of-State residents; plus fees).
-For international students (non-U.S. citizens and non-U.S. Permanent Residents), in addition, in 2016, the Office of International Services of the University of Pittsburgh has estimated (and require for visa purposes) proof of an additional and approximate $20,555 to cover the cost of living expenses (apartment, food, health insurance, etc) in Pittsburgh.
+Look under the School of Medicine Graduate School costs (in 2020-2021, a tuition rate of $27,710/year for Pennsylvania residents, and $44,402/year for Out-of-State residents; plus fees).
+For international students (non-U.S. citizens and non-U.S. Permanent Residents), in addition, in 2020, the Office of International Services of the University of Pittsburgh has estimated (and require for visa purposes) proof of an additional and approximate $21,917 to cover the cost of living expenses (apartment, food, health insurance, etc) in Pittsburgh.

 Information on educational loans for graduate students can be found at: www.oafa.pitt.edu/stafford.aspx